sgauguet/Lem_in/README.md

 # Lem_in

-The goal of this project is to find the quickest way to get n ants accross the farm.
+The goal of this project is to find a way to get n ants accross the farm.

 At the beginning of the game, all the ants are in the room ##start.
 The goal is to bring them to the room ##end with as few turns as possible.